SvenGroot/Ookii.CommandLine.Cpp/docs/Tutorial.md

 follow a difference convention, which we've done here with the `[name_transform]` attribute on the struct.
 All of the field names will be automatically transformed to dash-case, without having to set explicit names.
-Other possible name transformations are PascalCase, camelCase, snake_case, and trim (which just removed leading and trailing underscores, without other changes).
+Other possible name transformations are PascalCase, camelCase, snake_case, and trim (which just removes leading and trailing underscores, without other changes).

 The script will generate a `parse()` method for the struct, but this method must be declared in the struct first.
 We can't use the previous parse method, because it doesn't match the exact signature